Today you are going to see the exact ten writing techniques I use in every article I write.

 - Put all your ideas on paper (or in a document app) until you’ve written everything you had in mind.

-- Once you’re done, go back to your content, and take every section, paragraph, and sentence and ask yourself “So what?”
+- Go back to your content, and take every section, paragraph, and sentence and ask yourself, “So what?”

 - Repeat the process with every paragraph and section.